Revised December 2016

-Photo Gallery - Search or browse through free images from the Colorado Division of Wildlife.
+Photo Gallery - Search or browse through free images from the Colorado Division of Parks and Wildlife.

 Search State Wildlife Areas - Click on a state map to choose a State Wildlife Area by county or region or search by name.
 Properties not only protect wildlife habitat, but also provide the public with opportunities to hunt, fish, and watch wildlife.

 Species Profiles - Click on the name of the mammal, fish, bird, or amphibian and see the description, range, habitat, diet, reproduction, and endangered status.

 Teaching and Learning Resources for Educators - Teaching and learning resources for educators to develop awareness, knowledge and skills which will result in informed decisions, responsible behavior, and constructive actions for wildlife.
 A list of educators resources is included.

 Video Library - Browse or search wildlife videos from the Colorado Division of Parks and Wildlife.
 Watch videos on different species, hunting and fishing topics, and check out the "Video Survival Guide" which gives tips on how to survive in Colorado's back country.

 Viewing Wildlife in Colorado - Here are tips on how and where to see wildlife in a responsible manner that causes little or no disturbance or harm to the animals.